 - 1. Developing innovative design and development skills to communicate ideas to others. - 2.
 To work collaboratively as a team to prepare for work in commercial design settings. - 3.
 To develop intellectual curiosity about the design, development, manufacturing and engineering industries. - 4.
 To become independent critical thinkers who can apply their learning across a wide variety of different situations and contexts.

-Grade 5 or equivalent at GCSE in Design Technology.
+Grade 5 or equivalent at GCSE in Design Technology or by arrangement with Head of Design Technology.

 Staff contact: Mrs K Padfield-Bayley